sl4ckrr/sl4ckrr.github.io/README.md

 a really easy to use contributers README.md website!

 ## Support

+Join the sl4ckrr [discord server](https://discord.gg/WDZhkdFyF4) for monthly new game pole(up to 15 new ones) and community.

 Join R4e's [discord server](https://discord.gg/WDZhkdFyF4) idk for community, read rules and stuff. not tryna profit off this website obviously its made by sky and just tryna improve website buildig and its fun when bored at school.